modokleague/modokleague.github.io/s5/index.md

 Use the Draft-o-Matic at the top of the page to generate example draft pools or even simulate your own draft.

+## 💚🥊 SHE-HULK'S PUNCH CLUB 🥊💚

+📢 Compete for bragging rights with your off-picks

+> After you earn your top score in a round, take your unused hero pair and aspect pair from that round and try to top the Punch Club leaderboard following Friendly Neighborhood Mode scoring rules.